 Do leave some grassy areas if you have pets or children to consider.
 These areas are important to them for play time or just to simply relax in the warm sun.

 If things get too overwhelming or you feel you just need a second opinion, consult a landscape expert at your local nursery or at one of many online gardening sites.
 They can offer some good advice without having to hire someone.
-Also, don’t bit off more than you can chew.
+Also, don’t bite off more than you can chew.
 Consider your skills and abilities when designing your outdoor living area layout plan.

-Last but certainly not lease, remember whatever hardscape elements you choose, make sure you have the appropriate materials to secure them in the case of any-weather occurrences.
+Last but certainly not least, remember whatever hardscape elements you choose, make sure you have the appropriate materials to secure them in the case of any-weather occurrences.
 These materials are important – you don’t want to jeopardize all your hard work or the money you spent.

 Take your time in the beginning to make it right, and you’ll be pleased with the results!